wavefrontHQ/docs/pages/doc/csp_users_roles.md

   * **Metrics**
   * **Proxies**
   * **Sources**
-- Two special Operations for Applications service roles - one that grants full administrative access to the service, and another one that grants read-only access to the service:
+- Two special Tanzu Observability service roles - one that grants full administrative access to the service, and another one that grants read-only access to the service:

   <table>
   <tr>